wilsonnikita13/codepath-prework/README.md

 Describe any challenges encountered while building the app.
 Had to purchase 2021 24inch iMac due to 2012 Macbook Pro ending software updates by Apple

+Getting used to Xcode playform to learn all the shortcuts took some googling.

+Spent half a night trying to understand functionality of a feature and deciding to take a break.

 ## License

     Copyright [2022] [Nikita Wilson]